-- of the total population of the respective area. - 5.
-Designate QCTs Where More than 20 percent of Population Resides in Eligible Census Tracts.
-In areas where more than 20 percent of the population resides in eligible census tracts, census tracts are designated as QCTs in accordance with the following procedure: - a.
-The statistically reliable income and poverty criteria are each averaged over the three ACS tabulations (2014-2018, 2015-2019 and 2016-2020).
-Statistically reliable values that did not exceed the income and poverty rate thresholds were included in the average. - b.
+5. Designate QCTs Where More than 20 percent of Population Resides in Eligible Census Tracts.
+In areas where more than 20 percent of the population resides in eligible census tracts, census tracts are designated as QCTs in accordance with the following procedure: a.
+The statistically reliable income and poverty criteria are each averaged over the three ACS tabulations (2015- 2019, 2016-2020 and 2017-2021).
+Statistically reliable values that did not exceed the income and poverty rate thresholds were included in the average.

+b.
 Eligible tracts are placed in one of two groups based on the averaged values of the income and poverty criteria.
 The first group includes tracts that satisfy both the income and poverty criteria for QCTs for at least two of the three evaluation years; a different pair of years may be used to meet each criterion.
 The second group includes tracts that satisfy either the income criterion in at least two of the three years, or the poverty criterion in at least two of three years, but not both.
-A tract must qualify by at least one of the criteria in at least two of the three evaluation years to be eligible. - c.
-HUD ranked tracts in the first group from highest to lowest by the average of the ratios of the tract average-household-size-adjusted income limit to the median household income.
+A tract must qualify by at least one of the criteria in at least two of the three evaluation years to be eligible.

+c.
+HUD ranked tracts in the first group from highest to lowest by the average of the ratios of the tract averagehousehold-size-adjusted income limit to the median household income.
 Then, HUD ranked tracts in the first group from highest to lowest by the average of the poverty rates.
 HUD averaged the two ranks to yield a combined rank.
 HUD then sorted the tracts on the combined rank, with the census tract with the highest combined rank being placed at the top of the sorted list.
-In the event of a tie, HUD ranked more populous tracts above less populous ones. - d.
+In the event of a tie, HUD ranked more populous tracts above less populous ones.

+d.
 HUD ranked tracts in the second group from highest to lowest by the average of the ratios of the tract averagehousehold-size-adjusted income limit to the median household income.
 Then, HUD ranked tracts in the second group from highest to lowest by the average of the poverty rates.
 HUD then averaged the two ranks to yield a combined rank.
 HUD then sorted the tracts on the combined rank, with the census tract with the highest combined rank being placed at the top of the sorted list.
-In the event of a tie, HUD ranked more populous tracts above less populous ones. - e.
+In the event of a tie, HUD ranked more populous tracts above less populous ones.

+e.
 HUD stacked the ranked first group on top of the ranked second group to yield a single, concatenated, ranked list of eligible census tracts.

-- f.
+f.
 Working down the single, concatenated, ranked list of eligible tracts, HUD identified census tracts as designated until the designation of an additional tract would cause the 20 percent limit to be exceeded.
-If HUD does not designate a census tract because doing so would raise the percentage above 20 percent, HUD then considers subsequent eligible census tracts to determine if one or more eligible census tract(s) with smaller population(s) could be designated without exceeding the 20 percent limit. - D. Exceptions to OMB Definitions of MSAs and Other Geographic Matters
+If HUD does not designate a census tract because doing so would raise the percentage above 20 percent, HUD then considers subsequent eligible census tracts to determine whether one or more the 2015-2019 ACS wherever a 2020 census tract intersected multiple 2010 census tracts.
+HUD did not consider these derived ACS estimates to be statistically reliable if any of the 2010 census tracts comprising more than 10 percent of the population of the 2020 census tract failed to meet the reliability standard (i.e., had a margin of error greater than half of the estimate for the estimate in question).

+eligible census tract(s) with smaller population(s) could be designated without exceeding the 20 percent limit.

+C. Exceptions to OMB Definitions of MSAs and Other Geographic Matters